Preschool Field Officer Program

 Who can use the Preschool Field Officer Program?

 Children with additional needs who are attending a government funded Kindergarten program.
-This also includes children who are in receipt of Early Start Kindergarten funding attending a 3 year old Kindergarten.
+This also includes children who are in receipt of Early Start Kindergarten funding.
+Early Start Kindergarten provides a child with access to a 15 hour per week kindergarten program for two years.

 To be eligible, children must be turning 3 years of age before 30 April of the current year.